-The Seek Outside Gila is a 3500 cubic inch (57 L) ultralight-style roll top backpack with an external frame capable of hauling very heavy loads that blow other lightweight packs out of the water.
-Weighing 42 ounces, it’s made with a durable waterproof laminate called XPac that’s similar to DCF but less expensive to work with.
+The Seek Outside Gila is a 3500 cubic inch (57 L – not counting pocket volume) ultralight-style roll-top backpack with an external frame capable of hauling very heavy loads up to 50 lbs, that blows other lightweight packs out of the water.
+Weighing 43 ounces, it’s made with a durable waterproof laminate called Ultra which is more abrasion resistant than Dyneema DCF or XPac.
 The adjustable-torso length external frame behaves a lot like a ventilated backpack, keeping your shirt dry in hot weather.
 The solid side pockets and reinforced front mesh stash pocket provide an impressive amount of external storage, while a wide hip belt provides excellent support.
 Read our Seek Outside Gila Review

-The ULA XPac-Circuit is a 68L roll-top style ultralight backpack that weighs 39 oz.
-The pack body and side pockets are now available in Xpac, with a heavy-duty mesh front stash pocket.
+The ULA Circuit is a 68L roll-top style ultralight backpack that weighs 36.6 oz.
+The pack body and side pockets are now available in 400D Robic Nylon which is very tough stuff, with a heavy-duty mesh front stash pocket.
 The multi-part frame includes an aluminum stay, dense foam, and a carbon fiber hoop for comfort and optimal load transfer.
 The Circuit comes with a wide interchangeable hip belt for optimal sizing including large, hard-faced hip belt pockets.
 Male and female-specific shoulder straps are also available as an option at the time of purchase.
 Read our ULA Circuit Review

 The Chicken Tramper CTUG-45 is a 45 liter ultralight roll-top backpack made with XPAC that weighs 30 oz.
 The pack is fairly unique in that it has an optionally removable internal frame made from carbon fiber arrow shafts, an external sit pad pocket, shoulder straps, and a sewn-on hip belt with a lumbar pad that gives it a max comfortable load of 30 pounds.
 Read our Chicken Tramper CTUG-45 review.